ranaroussi/qtpylib/docs/source/blotter.rst

     QTPyLib was designed with a **"One Blotter To Rule Them All"** design in mind.
-All your algorithms can listen to a single Blotter running in the background without a problem and without consuming any unnessecery system resources.
+All your algorithms can listen to a single Blotter running in the background without a problem and without consuming any unnecessary system resources.
     Simply put: **do not run multiple Blotters unless you have a very specific reason to do so.**